ktaletsk/cwl-airflow-compose/README.md

 ## More Complex/Tips and Tricks

-+ Try using the [TriggerDagRunOperator](https://github.com/apache/airflow/blob/main/airflow/operators/trigger_dagrun.py) to compile multiple DAGs into one
++ Try using the [TriggerDagRunOperator](https://github.com/apache/airflow/blob/main/airflow/operators/trigger_dagrun.py) to compile multiple DAGs into one DAG